Coupling Quantum Matter and Gravity: Quantum matter on classical gravitational backgrounds

 \section{Quantum matter on classical gravitational backgrounds}

 In this section, we will discuss the description of of quantum matter systems on a fixed classical background spacetime---i.e.\ we consider the matter fields as `test systems' probing the gravitational field and neglect their backreaction onto it.
 As explained at the end of section \ref{subsec:whyCare}, the generally accepted theoretical framework for this setting is QFTCS.
-However, notwithstanding its formal and conceptual successes, QFTCS is mathematically and conceptually very `heavy', and its relation to (approximately) Galilei-symmetric physics, which for example is relevant for the description of quantum-optical experiments, is not as well understood as one might suspect.
+However, notwithstanding its formal and conceptual successes, QFTCS is mathematically and conceptually very `heavy', and its relation to (approximately) Galilei-symmetric physics, which for example is relevant for the description of quantum-optical experiments (as discussed in this volume's Chapter on quantum tests of gravity), is not as well understood as one might suspect.

-As long as one is only interested in the effect of background \emph{Newtonian} gravity on quantum systems, this does not pose a problem: one may simply include the background Newtonian gravitational potential $\Phi$ into the Hamiltonian describing the system in the usual way, leading to a \schr\ equation that for a single bosonic particle of mass $m$, only subject to gravity, is of the form
+As long as one is only interested in the effect of background \emph{Newtonian} gravity on quantum systems (the experimental study of which is discussed in the Chapter on quantum tests of gravity as well), this does not pose a problem: one may simply include the background Newtonian gravitational potential $\Phi$ into the Hamiltonian describing the system in the usual way, leading to a \schr\ equation that for a single bosonic particle of mass $m$, only subject to gravity, is of the form

 This simple coupling of Galilei-invariant QM to Newtonian gravity has been extensively tested in the gravitational field of the earth, beginning with neutron interferometry in the Colella--Overhauser--Werner (COW) experiment in 1975 \cite{colellaObservationGravitationallyInduced1975} and leading to modern light-pulse atom interferometers, which for example provide the most sensitive gravimeters to date \cite{karcherImprovingAccuracyAtomInterferometers2018}.
 However, as soon as one is interested in \emph{post}-Newtonian effects of gravity on quantum systems, one needs a method either to describe the respective situation in terms of QFTCS proper or to include `post-Newtonian corrections' into the \schr\ equation above.
 Note that such post-Newtonian effects can be of two different kinds: they either correspond to post-Newtonian couplings of the `Newtonian' potential $\Phi$, or are couplings to those parts of the multi-component Einsteinian gravitational field that---as a matter of principle---simply do not exist in the scalar Newtonian theory, i.e.\ couplings to the vectorial (gravitomagnetic) and tensorial (gravitational waves) components.